FortinetCloudCSE/fortiweb-security-foundations-201/content/02chapter/review/index.md

 ### Review

 In this module, we onboarded our application into FortiAppSec Cloud using the GUI.
-We also used the built-in firewall rules in our GCP Virtual Private Cloud Network to lock down access to the origin server such that only traffic from FortiAppSec Cloud will be accepted.
+We also used the built-in Azure Network Security Group (NSG) in our Azure Environment to lock down access to the origin server such that only traffic from FortiAppSec Cloud will be accepted.

 ### Application Protection Quiz

 1. What is the final step for onboarding a Web Application in FortiAppSec Cloud?
     {{% expand title="Click here for answer" %}}
 Change the DNS Record.
-While we did not perform this step for the purposes of this lab.
-In a production environment, the final step to onboarding your application is to change either the CNAME or A record for your application such that all traffic is directed towards FortiAppSec Cloud.
+We performed this in Chapter 2 Task 1 Step 8.
+Likewise, in a production environment, the final step to onboarding your application is to change either the CNAME or A record for your application such that all traffic is directed towards FortiAppSec Cloud.
     {{% /expand %}}

 2. You must use TLS on port 443 to communicate from FortiAppSec Cloud to your origin server.
 (True or False)